 These problems of existing methods motivated us to develop a novel concept of annotated query graph (AQG), which is obtained by merging all the queries into one.
+Similar to prior multi-query optimization approaches, our technique relies on sharing computation to speed up query processing.
 Each edge e in the AQG is annotated by the queries that contain e.
 In order to avoid executing subgraph pattern matching repeatedly whenever some edges expire or some new edges arrive, we need to construct an auxiliary data structure to record some intermediate query results.
-Note that data-centric representation of intermediate results is claimed to have the best performance in storage cost [3].
+Note that data-centric representation of intermediate results is claimed to have the best performance in storage cost [7].
 It maintains candidate query vertices for each data vertex using a graph structure such that a data vertex can appear at most once.
 In this paper, we also adopt this solution and construct a newly data-centric auxiliary data structure, namely, MDCG, based on the equivalent query tree of AQG.
-The purpose is to take advantage of the pruning power of all edges in AQG, and execute fast query evaluation by leveraging tree structure.
+The purpose is to take advantage of the pruning power of all edges in AQG, and execute fast query evaluation by leveraging tree

-In summary, our contributions are:
+In summary, our contributions are :

-- We propose an efficient continuous multi-query matching system, IncMQO, to resolve the problems of existing methods. - We define annotated query graph, in which corresponding matching results can be obtained in one pass instead of multiple.

-We construct a newly data-centric auxiliary data structure based on the equivalent query tree of the annotated query graph to represent the partial solution in a compact form.

-We propose an incremental maintenance strategy to efficiently maintain the intermediate results in MDCG for each update and quickly detect the affected queries.
+- We propose an efficient continuous multi-query matching system, IncMQO, to resolve the problems of existing methods. - We define annotated query graph, in which corresponding matching results can be obtained in one pass instead of multiple. - We construct a newly data-centric auxiliary data structure based on the equivalent query tree of the annotated query graph to represent the partial solution in a compact form. - We propose an incremental maintenance strategy to efficiently maintain the intermediate results in MDCG for each update and quickly detect the affected queries.
 Then we propose an efficient matching order for the annotated query to conduct subgraph pattern matching.